rism-digital/rism.info/community/finding-unica-in-rism.en.md

 {% include image file="/images/community/finding-unica/rism-catalog-unica.jpg" %}

 For prints with multiple sigla listed, you can examine the list to see what editions are unique to your country or region.
-For example, the RISM database lists around 40 printed editions by William Croft.
-By looking at the filters (click **more...** then **see all...**), we see where unique copies are by nation: Italy, Ireland, the Netherlands, and Russia, among other countries.
+For example, the RISM Catalog lists around 40 printed editions by William Croft.
+By expanding the **Library siglum** filter (click **more...** then **see all...**), we see where unique copies are by nation: Italy, Ireland, the Netherlands, and Russia, among other countries.

 {% include image file="/images/community/finding-unica/unica-by-region.jpg" %}